A NEW PUPPY IN THE HOUSE?

 BATHING YOUR PUPPY

 It is wise to accustom the puppy to a bath as early as possible.
 If you wait too long, the dog may find bathing uncomfortable.
 Instead of forcing the puppy into the shower, tempt it closer with yummy treats and praises.
 Familiarize the puppy to water little by little, starting by just washing its paws.
-If you notice that your puppy feels comfortable with the water, you can gradually wet the puppy more, and reward with praise throughout the whole procedure.
+If you notice that your puppy feels comfortable with the water, you can gradually wet the puppy more, and reward it with praise throughout the whole procedure.
 You can read more about bathing here.